Bridge Players Holiday in the Southern Yorkshire Dales

 We start each morning with tuition from our expert leader, covering topics such as Jacoby 2NT, Splinter Bids, Cue bids, Directional Asking Bids, Defence and Two Suited Overcalls.
 Please note, your Bridge holiday leader may need to be selective about what seminars topics are covered in order to match the experience, skills and interests of individual guests.
 We’ll also enjoy some valuable practice hands to help us apply any new concepts.

-We pride ourselves on our award-winning lunches, and you’ll get to savour these before some free time in the afternoon.
 You can use our Discovery Point to explore the local area, relax in the wonderful surroundings of our country house or get that little extra practice time!